Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Discussion

-The TOF-less log-likelihood model was underdetermined in this study (8,544 projections v.s.
-16,384 pixels).
-While our choice of TOF binning does increases the system sampling well beyond the number of pixels, it does not ensure that the resulting system is overdetermined.
-We expect that the \textit{PADE}$_{\textrm{v0}}$ model would perform better with a scanner having more projections.
+The TOF-less log-likelihood model was underdetermined in this study (8,544 projections vs. 16,384 pixels).
+While our choice of TOF binning does increase the system sampling well beyond the number of pixels, it does not ensure that the resulting system is overdetermined.
+We expect that the \textit{PADE}$_{\textrm{opt}}$ model would perform better with a scanner having more projections.
 Indeed, the freedom provided by relaxing the UDE property should shine when the number of valid projections is far larger than the number of counts in a voxel.
-However, the computational burden increases with the number of projections, which has limited our capability to calibrate the \textit{PADE}$_{\textrm{v0}}$ model on scanners with more detectors.
-For both the \textit{PADE}$_{\textrm{v0}}$ model and the \textit{MLEM} model, the 3.2~mm spots were mostly resolved even with detectors being 8~mm in width.
-This was expected of the MLEM algorithm~\cite{toussaint2020improvement} and it is reassuring that the PADE approach seems to share that feature.
-Yet, these small structures combined with low counts acquisition have posed a challenge for the \textit{MLEM} model.
+However, the computational burden increases with the number of projections, which has limited our capability to calibrate the \textit{PADE}$_{\textrm{opt}}$ model on scanners with more detectors.
+For both the \textit{PADE}$_{\textrm{opt}}$ model and the \textit{MLEM} model, the 3.2~mm spots were mostly resolved even with detectors being 8~mm in width.
+This was shown possible with the MLEM algorithm~\cite{toussaint2020improvement} and it is reassuring that the PADE approach seems to share the same feature.
+Yet, these small structures combined with a low-count acquisition have posed a challenge for the \textit{MLEM} model.
 This is highlighted by its CRC ratio, where a value of 1.0 is reached briefly before being overestimated, well after the noise started to significantly spoil the image.
 Thus, comparison of the models using the CRC of the smallest spot is less straightforward and the \textit{MLEM} model might not be an adequate baseline in that case.